-There are several requirements for dinner now that the evenings are dark (like, really dark, way too early) and there’s a chill in the air (ok, or a frost-bite-potential cold).
+There are several requirements for comforting vegetarian dinner recipes now that the evenings are dark (like really dark, way too early) and there’s a chill in the air (ok, or a frost-bite-potential cold #minnesota).

 - Cheese has to be involved.
 Lots of it, too.
 The more the better.
 Three cheese, please, but you don’t have to stop there.